 DIRECTOR & EDITOR

-Caryl Pagel is the author of the forthcoming book of prose Out of Nowhere Into Nothing (FC2, fall 2020) and two collections of poetry: Twice Told (University of Akron Press) and Experiments I Should Like Tried at My Own Death (Factory Hollow Press).
-Her poems and essays have appeared or are forthcoming in Apartment Poetry, The Collagist, Entropy, The Iowa Review, and The Paris Review.
-Caryl is the co-founder and editor of Rescue Press and a poetry editor at jubilat.
-She teaches creative writing at Cleveland State University and in the NEOMFA Program in Northeastern Ohio.
+Caryl Pagel is the author of the forthcoming book of prose Out of Nowhere Into Nothing (FC2, fall 2020) and two collections of poetry, Twice Told (University of Akron) and Experiments I Should Like Tried at My Own Death (Factory Hollow).
+Her poems and essays have appeared or are forthcoming in Apartment Poetry, Conduit, Entropy, The Iowa Review, The Paris Review, and The Rupture.
+Caryl is the co-founder of Rescue Press and a poetry editor at jubilat.
+She teaches creative writing at Cleveland State University and in the NEOMFA Program in Northeastern Ohio

 ASSOCIATE DIRECTOR & EDITOR